SnpM/streamlit-scroll-navigation/README.md

 # streamlit-scroll-navigation

 This package enables scroll-based navigation for seamless single-page Streamlit applications.
+Use it for portfolios, data stories, or any Streamlit application that presents multiple sections on the same page.
 It features:

 * **Smooth Animations**: Scrolling to anchors on the page feels fluid and seamless.
 *  **Anchor tracking**: As the user scrolls, the active anchor automatically updates to the nearest visible anchor.